awillats/circuit-visualizer-p5/README.md

     - [x] using circle around node for now

 # Completed Features:
+    - graph import from text field
+        - can use bidirectional arrows <->
+        - and multi input multi output lines a,b,c<->d,e
+    - graph export to text field
     - toggle directional edges! (with s)
     - highlight edges from a second adjacency matrix
     - basic binary matrix reps